RemiLeGuin/trigger-dependency-injection/README.md

 -   **trigger-dependencies**: the core code as the design pattern,
 -   **trigger-dependencies-test**: a trigger handler class and its corresponding custom metadata to relate it to the desired trigger.
 It is an example to illustrate that this package may be installed and uninstalled independently from the core package.

 The test directory will be the second unlocked package to be installed because it is dependent on the first one.
-This relation is set in the sfdx-project.json file.
+This relation is set later in the sfdx-project.json file.

 To know and understand the purpose of unlocked packages, please review the 'Unlocked Packages' topic of [the following Trailhead unit](https://trailhead.salesforce.com/content/learn/modules/package-development-readiness/assemble-an-effective-team).